 4. There are three types of Chinese companies that are particularly attractive for KSA-China projects.

 Based on the above argument, here are three types of Chinese companies that would work particularly well with this approach.

 The first group to look at, as mentioned, is the large Chinese SOEs.
 China has approximately +120 state-owned entities – most of which are unknown in the Middle East today.
 They cover infrastructure, technology, energy efficiency, medical research and just about every other area.
 SAGIA should pull this list and start setting up meetings with them.
 Go for SOE-SOE deals.

 These Chinese companies are actually advancing rapidly – and increasingly have their own brands, technologies, products, services, etc. They are also advancing rapidly into areas previously thought to be the domain of Western companies (high quality products, innovative technologies, etc.).

 The second group to look at is what I call “Europe Killers”.
 These are Chinese companies that are increasingly matching the quality of Western products.
 And they are increasingly commoditizing Western technologies.
+But they are at a lower price point and very comfortable in developing economies.
 So Middle Eastern projects can increasingly draw from these Chinese companies for higher quality products and technologies – and can directly replace those same items and technologies currently being sourced from Europe.
 An example of this is Huawei which has already pushed Western companies out of much of the MENA telecommunications equipment market.

 A final group to think about is what I call “Game Changers”.
 Historically, Middle Eastern business has been limited by what was possible independently – or through partnerships with Western companies.
 So hamburger franchises (McDonalds and Burger King) are common in KSA – but agricultural and power problems have persisted for decades.